botpress/messaging/docs/channels/messenger.md

 ## Requirements

-Messenger requires you to have a Facebook App and a Facebook Page to connect your chatbot to their platform.
+You will need a Facebook App and a Facebook page to connect you bot to messenger

 ### Create a Facebook App

-To create a Facebook App, log in to your Facebook account and ensure you have admin rights for the Facebook page to which you want to connect your chatbot.

-After that, go to the [Facebook for Developers website](https://developers.facebook.com/), select **My Apps** from the top menu, and create a new app.
+To create a Facebook App, log in to your Facebook account and go to the [Facebook for Developers website](https://developers.facebook.com/).
+Select **My Apps** from the top menu, and create a new app.
 For more details and assistance, visit the [Facebook developer documentation](https://developers.facebook.com/docs/development)

 ### Create a Facebook Page

-Required if you do not already have a Facebook page to link your chatbot.
+If you do not already have a Facebook page you will need to create one.
 [You can find details on how to create a new Facebook page here](https://www.facebook.com/pages/creation/).

 To link your chatbot to a pre-existing page, you must have an administrator or developer role.